What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Mid-range hotels in Myengdong

-Located just steps away from Myeongdong Shopping Street, this luxury hotel offers modern, simple, fun, colorful interior design and comfortable accommodations with stunning views of the city skyline.
+Located just steps from Myeongdong Shopping Street, this luxury hotel offers modern, simple, fun, colorful interior design and comfortable accommodations with stunning views of the city skyline.

 Budget accommodation in Myengdong

-This cozy little building is ideally located in the heart of the city, just steps away from popular tourist attractions, vibrant shopping and dining areas, and many other essential amenities.
-The rooftop terrace offers a stunning view of the surrounding area, making it an ideal spot to relax and unwind after a long day of exploring.
+This cozy little building is ideally located in the city’s heart.
+You will be far from popular tourist attractions, vibrant shopping and dining areas, and other essential amenities.

 Apartment in Myengdong